fuxi-de/lamp_stack/README.md

 * xmlrpc
 * gd

-> If you want to install more extension, just update `./bin/webserver/Dockerfile`.
+> If you want to install more extensions, update `./bin/webserver/Dockerfile` as you wish.
 > You have to rebuild the docker image by running `docker-compose build` and restart the docker containers.

 ## phpMyAdmin

 phpMyAdmin is configured to run on port 8080.
-Use the following default credentials.

 http://localhost:8080/
 username: root